alphagov/registers-tech-docs/source/documentation/about_registers/available_reg.md

-## <a name="availablereg"></a>Available open registers
+## <a name="availablereg"></a>Available registers

-There are many open registers currently in discovery and alpha.
-These include open registers of territories, local authorities, and schools.
+There are many registers currently in discovery and alpha.
+These include registers of territories, local authorities, and schools.

 The country register is in beta, but available to use in your service.